 Catholic Church: Largest non-agricultural land owner in Bharat

 It is surprising that large pieces of land are still under the exclusive control of various churches in Bharat, which were allotted to them as grants by British and other invaders.
 Unfortunately, these parts of land were not nationalized after independence.
 In various states, land reforms were effected which aimed at distributing the land evenly but it seems that land owned by churches was not touched.
 There are very few details available on the internet and there is hardly any transparency in information regarding minute details of land owned by various Christian organizations and churches.
-As per this article written in 2014, Catholic Church owns the largest portion of Bharat’s non-agricultural land.
+As per an article written in 2022, Catholic Church owns the largest portion of Bharat’s non-agricultural land.
 Note, this does not include the land holdings of the Protestant Churches and other Christian sects.

 According to the census of 2011, official records state Christian population as approximately 27.8 million, constituting 2.3 percent of total Bharat’s population.
 So organizations that control just 2.3% of population own the largest portion of land after government in this country.
 How much more skewed can the allocation of this most valuable resource be?

 In the past, Catholic groups have expressed concerns and asked for a white paper on land dealings by the Church bishops and related powerful people, as this news report suggests.
 The Catholic Church in Bharat acts like a state within a state in the Union of Bharat yet gives its feudal allegiance to the Pope in Rome.
 Contrast this to the way many large Hindu temples are controlled by the Government, donations offered by devotees siphoned off, and temple lands sold / leased for a pittance or encroached by political-criminal mafias.